beau-haldane/full-stack-open/README.md

 Beginning Part 2d shortly.

 Had a very productive day.
 Finished all of 2d and 2e, ready to move on to part 3!

+**Tuesday March 1**

+Finished part 3a, making a simple backend with express.
+Trying to move into part 3b but I must've misunderstood some of the last part, as my backend is written to work with the phonebook app, not the notes app :(

+**Friday March 4**
+Making a renewed push to get this course finished by the end of June.
+I'm currently at part 3b trying to figure out what's going on with the backend of 'notes'.